 - Complete at least 26 weeks of full-time study and maintain at least a 70% attendance record in all classes to be eligible for seven (7 weeks) Annual Vacation. - Students eligible for vacation must obtain a written permission from the Designated School Official (DSO). - Apply 2 weeks in advance for vacation.
 That means that the student must fill out and submit a vacation request form to the Designated School Official (DSO) 14 days in advance. - Students are responsible to verify student's I-20 expiration date and according to regulation maintain accurate contact information. - Any outstanding tuition should be paid prior to vacation request.
 Students must make a \$200 non-refundable tuition deposit to be applied to the next session payment upon the student's return.
-This amount is required, with the intention to return to Zoni Language Centers and maintain his/her status during the vacation period. - See an academic advisor for academic approval before the vacation request and after returning from vacation. - Returning from authorized vacation, students are responsible to resume their program of study on the date indicated on the authorization letter. - Students might be eligible to take four (4) weeks Intersection academic break after complete 12 weeks of Program of Study.
+This amount is required, with the intention to return to Zoni Language Center and maintain his/her status during the vacation period.
+See an academic advisor for academic approval before the vacation request and after returning from vacation. - See an academic advisor for academic evaluation after vacation. - Returning from authorized vacation, students are responsible to resume their program of study on the date indicated on the authorization letter. - Students might be eligible to take four (4) weeks Intersection academic break after completing 12 weeks of Program of Study.